m4tice/python-login-template/README.md

-# python-login-template
+# python-authentication-template
-A web login template using python and Flask
+A web authentication template using python and Flask

 # Error documentation
 ##### **1. ModuleNotFoundError when executing pytest**